YEARENDER-Olympics-Billion-dollar Sochi Games a sporting success

 The IOC has introduced changes to allow outsourcing competitions to other cities or even countries to keep the cost down and assure their prime winter product remains attractive.

 It has also strengthened its anti-discrimination clause to avoid a repeat of the Russian law that raised concerns from sponsors and also saw some calls for a boycott.
-(Editing by Justin Palmer)
+(Reporting by Karolos Grohmann; editing by Justin Palmer)